by

 welcome Mike and I appreciate you sharing your tips!

-Adelaide, South Australia wrote, "My noise happened on every right
+from Adelaide, South Australia wrote, "My noise happened on every

-pedal stroke: a creak noise driving my riding buddies nuts.
-They
+right pedal stroke: a creak noise driving my riding buddies nuts.

-could hear me 200 meters away!
-Only happened when sitting, not standing!!!
+They could hear me 200 meters away!
+Only happened when sitting, not

+standing!!!
 Bloody annoying and got worse as the bike "warmed up!!"
-Sounded like

-it came from the bottom bracket, seatpost area so got that overhauled.
+Sounded like it came from the bottom bracket, seatpost area so got

 Thanks, Chris!!